 |Prominent businesses || Agriculture

 Prospect orbits a dim red dwarf sun, named Gyp.
-Despite the name, the sun does not appear red except in bad weather or when near the horizon – on clear days it casts a yellow light similar to that of an old-style incandescent bulb.
+Despite the name, the sun does not appear red except in bad weather or when near the horizon – on clear days in locations where the sun is high in the sky it casts a yellow light similar to that of an old-style incandescent bulb.
 Prospect is only habitable because it orbits so close to the sun, making Gyp appear three times larger in the sky than Sol from Earth, and causing Prospect to whip around a complete orbit in just one and a half Earth months.
 As is typical for a planet so close to its star, Prospect is tidally locked so that Gyp stays in the same place in the sky, never rising or setting.
 The hemisphere facing away from the sun is covered in icecap, scoured by cold, dry winds, locked in eternal night.
 A permanent cyclonic storm rages under the sub-stellar point (the location where the sun is directly overhead), with driving winds, stinging rain, and constantly flickering lightning.
 It is only in-between these extremes that the sapient species of the Verge can find a place to live.

 At first glance, it may seem that the weather on Prospect would be fairly boring.
 The wind always blows from the same direction.
 The tidally locked planet suffers no seasons.
 In fact, the sun never rises or sets, barely wobbling from its position in the sky from tidal librations.
 However, this ignores the weather that comes from Gyp itself.
 Starspots can creep across the disk like some sort of black rot, dimming the star appreciably for megaseconds at a time and cooling Prospect to the point of frosts and freezing weather.
 More dramatically, occasionally a flare will rip across Gyp's surface over a few hundred seconds, looking like a growing fracture blazing blue-white from deep within, bathing the planet in its actinic glow, radiant heat, and burning ultraviolet light.